 The Venetian Lagoon is a natural formation from around 4.000 BCE.
 Since its beginning, populations inhabit due to the presence of fishes and birds which attracted fishermen and hunters.

 The first significant settlements in this area were Altino, Torcello, and Metamauco.

 Since 697, the area of the Venetian Lagoon became an independent dukedom of the Byzantine Empire, or Eastern Roman Empire: a Duke, nominated by Byzantium, was in charge to administrate the Venetian Lagoon.

-After escaping an assault by Charlemagne in 810 CE, the center of the political power was moved in 812 CE from the surrounding areas to Rivus Altus, now Rialto, the heart of the future Venice.
+After escaping an assault by Charlemagne in 810 CE, in 812 CE Venetians moved the centre of their political power to Rivus Altus, now Rialto, which soon became the heart of a new city: Venice!

-- From 697 (812) until 1204: Venice and its domains were independent yet under the protection/watch of the Byzantine Empire.
+- From 697 (812) until 1204: Venice and its domains were independent yet under the protection (or watch) of the Byzantine Empire.

 - From 1204 until 1797: Venice was entirely independent and the most influential power in the Mediterranean area.

 - May 1797 – January 1798: In May 1797, Napoleon overthrew the Venetian government.
 Venice became a French possession.